dorkodu/sage/sage.md

 }
 ```

-### Query Structure

-A query is described as an object, and contains some pre-defined fields.
-To have lightweight, compact query documents, field names are used in their shortened forms. **Type, Attributes, Act and Arguments.**

-- #### **`type`**

-    Entity type.
-A query item will be executed on its given type.
-This is the only required attribute.

-- #### **`attr`**

-    *(optional)* The string array of attribute names you want Sage to return.
-Each attribute is identified with its own *string name*.

-    **You can set *“attr”* to an empty array, or even don’t define *“attr”* attribute.**

-    - Empty array means an **empty result** object will be returned.
-    - Not setting the attribute means **no result object** will be returned.

-- #### **`act`**

-    *(optional)* In addition to an entity’s attribute resolvers, Sage also can call for an *act* you defined, if you give its name in the query.

-    This is an example query of adding a to-do, for the sake of simplicity :

-    ```json
-    {
-      "AddToDo:101": {
-        "type": "ToDo",
-        "act": "addToDo",
-        "attr": ["id", "user", "title", "isCompleted", "deadline"],
-        "args": {
-          "userId": 101,
-          "title": "Finish Sage's Whitepaper.",
-          "deadline": "2021-05-20"
-        }
-      }
-    }
-    ```

-    This sample will add a to-do with given arguments, then return the desired attributes.
-Here is the result :

-    ```json
-    {
-      "AddToDo:101": {
-        "id": 12345,
-        "user": {
-          "id": "101",
-          "username": "doruk",
-          "name": "Doruk Eray"
-        },
-        "title": "Finish Sage's Whitepaper.",
-        "isCompleted": false,
-        "deadline": "2021-05-20"
-      }
-    }
-    ```

-    > Sage does not handle these steps automatically.
-It’s the developer who writes the code required to add this to-do to data storage, also how to retrieve these attributes.

-- #### **`args`**

-    *(optional)* Arguments, a list of key-value pairs.
-They are no different than passing parameters to a function.
-You are providing arguments to your Sage API to specify “how” you want the data.
-They will be passed to all attribute resolvers *(and to the act if given in the query.)*

-    > For example, let’s say you want the **`ToDo`** with the **`id`** of **`1234`**.
-If so, in your query, you can give an **`id`** argument and set it to **`1234`**.
-On the server side, in the attribute resolver function you would look for an id argument and fetch the `User` with the given id from the data source.

 ## <a name="4.3">4.3</a> Schema

-Your Sage server’s data capability is defined by its data schema, which is just a list of entity types.
-That’s it.
+Your Sage server’s data capability is defined by its data schema, which is just a list of defined types.
 A list/array of all entity types you want to be available.
 Schema will be passed to Sage’s query executor.
 Any query document given to the execution engine will be run on this schema you define.

 In this section we only introduced some concepts.
 You can find more details about components of Sage in the following sections of this document.